 As you can see, reusable pads have many benefits for women and the environment too.
 They’re a cheap and comfortable way to tackle wider issues that face women and the marginalisation of menstruation.

 The vice that commercial industries have on menstruation is still strong.
-Breaking this down can help millions of girls and women worldwide who live in period poverty month in and month out.
+Breaking this down can help girls and women living in period poverty.

-For every pack of reusable pads you buy, Trade to Aid will be donating one pack of reusable pads to the women and girls who need them the most, whether that’s in a refugee camp, conflict zone or natural disaster zone.
-We distribute our pads directly through an NGO network and we are a 100% non-profit operation.
+For every pack of reusable pads you buy, Trade to Aid will donate one pack of reusable pads to the women and girls who need them the most, whether in a refugee camp, conflict zone or natural disaster zone.
+We distribute our pads directly through an NGO network, and we are a 100% non-profit operation.
 Any profits we make from selling our reusable pads will be donated to menstrual education projects in West Africa.

-That means by switching to reusable pads with us, Trade to Aid, you can also contribute to alleviating period poverty for those who need it the most.
+That means by switching to reusable pads to Trade to Aid, you can also contribute to alleviating period poverty for those who need it the most.